nginx-architects/agility2022-apigw-nic/modules/module3/readme.md

 ## Restricting access by applying Rate Limits on API

 Once the APIs start becoming feature rich, the next aspect that you need to focus on is how to secure these APIs.
 The most comman way of restricting your APIs from getting a flood of request is to enable rate limiting.
-With NGINX Plus Ingress Controller(NIC) you can enable rate limiting by creating a custom policy and then applying the policy to the custom Virtual Server resource that we discussed in previous section.
+With NGINX Plus Ingress Controller(NIC) you can enable rate limiting by creating a custom policy and then applying the policy to the custom Virtual Server resource that was discussed in previous section.

 In this module you will learn: